NethermindEth/OIF-starknet/solver/README.md

 ### Using Local Forked Networks

 For an efficient setup, open 3 terminals and move each to the `solver/` directory.
-Make sure your `FORKING` env var is set to `true` in your `.env` file.

 **Terminal 1: Start networks (runs continuously)**